embSneakers/embSneakers/README.md

 - From the code, you can run classification and regression tasks by inputting the provided embedding datasets (three from our model, one from SOTA).
 - Kinds of inference tasks: 1) Classifications for Primary Category (8 classes), Consumer Type (5 classes), and Maximum Resale Premium (2 classes); 2) Regression for Maximum Resale Premium
 - Kinds of inference model: 1) Multinomial Logistic Regression; 2) XGBoost; 3) Multi-layered Perceptron (MLP, a Neural-net method)

+C. crawling_source.ipynb (see in embSneakers/code/ in the repository):
+- From the code, you can automatically download sneaker images that have been sampled for the current work via the links from the metadata: see the last column "imageUrl" in "val_sneakers_df.pkl"
+- You only need to run "Crawling by imageUrl" section if you properly download "val_sneakers_df.pkl"; "RAW Crawling source (Using Selenium, Chromdriver)" section in used only for crawling from the scratch
 ```

 #### 4. Additional Results